 Limit Sharing

 Only provide your high school transcripts when absolutely necessary.
-To reduce security risks, it’s advisable to limit the amount of copies you share, particularly if they contain your SSN.
-Before sharing transcripts, always inquire about why they’re being requested, how they’ll be utilized, and what security measures are in place to ensure protection.
+To reduce security risks, you should limit the amount of copies you share, particularly if they contain your SSN.
+Before sharing transcripts, always inquire about why they’re being requested, how they’ll be used, and what security measures are in place to ensure protection.

 Store Safely

-Store high school transcripts containing your SSN in a secure place like a lockbox or safe.
+Store high school transcripts containing your SSN in a secure place, like a lockbox or a safe.
 Avoid carrying them with you unless required for a specific purpose.
 Additionally, remember to shred transcripts or documents that contain sensitive information before disposing of them to prevent any unintended exposure.

 Beware of Scams